 When asked why she had lied to police in the first instance, saying she knew nothing, Matthews explained that she did not know at that time that Ross had killed Alma, only been with her, and she felt loyal to her employer.

-When he did finally confess, Matthews said she had come straight to the police.
+When Ross did finally confess to her, Matthews said she had come straight to the police.

 The Crown case against Ross now seemed iron clad.
 The press rounded on the accused man and took it as read that he was guilty, even before his trial had begun.